Lake Monoun: Degassing

 In March and April 1992 preliminary test were conducted at Lake Monoun using the gas lift method as known in the petroleum industry.
 Initially a pump (or preferably a compressed gas injection) is needed to pull water from the bottom, but as carbon dioxide begins to come out of solution it creates buoyancy in the water in the pipes, allowing a self-sustaining process without the need for external energy supply.

-Due to the very limited funds for the project and construction basically by hand, the solution was the use of high-density polyethylene (HDPE) pipes.
-The material has a specific gravity of 0.96 kg/L which means an almost neutral buoyancy in water.
+Due to the fact that the project had little funding and needed to be done by hand, the solution was the use of high-density polyethylene (HDPE) pipes.
+The material has a density of 0.961 kg/L which means an almost neutral buoyancy in water.
 The HDPE plastic is flexible, not brittle, and resistive to chemical and weathering alteration as proven material for natural gas distribution networks.